rivolli/mfe/README.md

 ## Example of use

 The simplest way to extract meta-features is using the `metafeatures` method.
-The method can be usage by a symbolic description of the model or by a data frame.
+The method can be used by a symbolic description of the model or by a data frame.
 The parameters are the dataset and the group of measures to be extracted.
 To extract all the measures, the parameter "group" needs to be set as "all".
 For instance:

 ```{r}
 library(mfe)